mindgarage/very-deep-learning-wise2223/assignment1_CNNs/practical.md

 3. Use **Binary Cross Entropy** as the loss function

 #### Resources
 Thanks to Keras, you will not have to develop everything from scratch.
-You can use pretrained models that Keras provides and finetune them with your datasets.
+You can use pre-trained models that Keras provides and finetune them with your datasets.

 1. [Keras Applications](https://keras.io/applications/)
 2. [Stratification](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedKFold.html)